Mouhib-Rabbeg/react_assessment/README.md

 For the main purpose i ve created a component named asyncInputSelect so that it can be reused,just like the name says it loads options from a remote source as the user types.
 To make the search more efficient and performant i ve created a debounce hook to prevent api call on every key strok.

+For the api provided with the assessment it gives cors problem,so i ve mocked the response and use it.